pytorch/pytorch/docs/source/quantization.rst

 Thus the choice between dynamic and static quantization has two components.
 Firstly, whether the op supports dynamic quantization and second, how the choice trades off performance and accuracy.
-For the first component, you can see the operator coverage tables for `Eager Mode <https://pytorch.org/docs/stable/quantization.html#eager-mode-quantization>`_ and `Fx Graph Mode Quantization<https://pytorch.org/docs/stable/quantization.html#quantization-flow-support>`_
+For the first component, you can see the operator coverage table for eager mode `Eager Mode Quantization`_ (above that link) and fx `Operator Support`_.
 For the second component, the general recommendation tends to be to try static quantization first, and if that doesn't work, try dynamic quantization or, you could go back and try QAT. quantization parameters.